MSLNZ/msl-io/docs/index.md

 ### Read data from a table

-The [read_table][msl.io.read_table] function will read a table from a file.
+The [read_table][msl.io.read_table] function will read a tabular data from a file.
 A *table* has the following properties:

-1. the first row is a header
+1. The first row is a header
-2. all rows have the same number of columns
+2. All rows have the same number of columns
-3. all values in a column have the same data type.
+3. All values in a column have the same data type

 The returned item is a [Dataset][msl.io.node.Dataset] with the header provided as [metadata][msl.io.node.Dataset.metadata].